lloydkevin/hugo-wd/content/post/2007-06-24-how-to-make-payperpost-and-google-adsense-play-nice-mightyadsense-plugin-hack.md

 > Inline Ads and Links.
 There are to be no third party links, ads or other detractors located within the sponsored post.

 Now this has seriously thrown a kink into my normal blogging activity.
 I guess I could change the tight of ad or change the placement of the ad.
-But over time I&#8217;ve come to realize that this in post block ad is the highest paying ad on my site.
+But over time I've come to realize that this in post block ad is the highest paying ad on my site.
 It makes sense, since the ad is directly related to the post it is in.
 MightyAdsense currently has no option to manually exclude certain posts from having ads.
-So it&#8217;s all or nothing, Google Adsense or PayPerPost.
-Why can&#8217;t we have the best of both worlds?
+So it's all or nothing, Google Adsense or PayPerPost.
+Why can't we have the best of both worlds?
 Well now you can!

 #### Solution: MightyAdsense Hack &#8211; Automatically Exclude Certain Categories

-Now, as you can tell, I&#8217;m a big fan of the whole automatic thing, but it does take a little bit homework.
+Now, as you can tell, I'm a big fan of the whole automatic thing, but it does take a little bit homework.

   1. **Ensure that all PayPerPost posts are in a particular category.**